Cognigy/Documentation/docs/en/docs/live-agent/reports/admin/labels.md

 # Labels Report

-This report shows a detailed overview of labels metrics within an account.
+This report shows label-specific metrics, including the number of conversations, incoming and outgoing messages, average response time, average resolution time, and the count of successfully resolved user requests for each label.

-You can track how often various labels are used and which requests they cover.
+With this report, you can monitor how many conversations or requests are linked to particular labels.
+This allows you to recognize the most frequent and critical issues or topics.
+For instance, you can check if there's a rise in the number of conversations marked as `billing issues` and then take necessary steps accordingly.

-To learn more about metrics, read [Report Metrics](overview.md#report-metrics).
+To learn more about metrics, refer to [Report Metrics](overview.md#report-metrics).

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA_Labels_report.png" width="100%" alt="Live Agent Labels report" />